unibe-geodata-modelling/2019-frost-penetration-soils/README.md

   -  opencv-python

 ## How to use
+- start with "PrepFrames.py"
 - definde the timeframe of the data to be visualized in line 21 and line 22
   - it is best to choose within:

     | Start     | End       |
     |-----------|-------    |
     |01.09.2016 |30.06.2017 |

-    The default is set from 01.09.2015 18:00 to 02.09.2015 22:00 (40 hours / frames)
+    The default is set from 23.05.2016 16:00 to 04.06.2016 16:00 (289 hours / frames)
+    This will make a very short video of nine seconds.

-    One image will be created every hour within the timeframe unless defined differently (see section "What can be adjusted")
+    One image will be created for every hour within the timeframe unless defined differently (see section "What can be adjusted")

 - there are three scripts
   - PrepFrames.py prepares frames to be packed in a video or gif with the other scripts